Divine Visions Connector Network

 Each One Must Teach One As We Reach One

-Founded by Kaylyn Kendall Dynes and Don Viapree
+Founded by Kaylyn Kendall Dines and Don Viapree

 An outgrowth of the mentoring efforts of Don "The Don" Viapree over the years.
 He has personally impacted the lives of 100+ mentees of all ages by empowering them with valuable knowledge, relationships, and encouragement to enhance their levels of success.
 The DV Connector Network serves as a platform for continued knowledge sharing, relationship building, and mentorship.
 We welcome guests and invite others to share and benefit from the DV Connector Network.